 She must have looked at Burke’s other works and most especially, his Enquiry into the Origin of Our Ideas of the Sublime and Beautiful, first published in 1757, a work I absolutely love.
 There is a passage in which Burke explains why we admire the Greeks but love the Trojans and it is done beautifully.
 I can’t do justice to it.
 Anyway, in the book, there is an account of beauty in contrast to the sublime, linking it to weakness, to prettiness, to what is small.
 Burke says that women realize this, and they use it, pretending to weakness, to totter, to faint and what have you.
 You can imagine Wollstonecraft reading this!

-So, The Vindication of the Rights of Men is a reaction to both the Reflections and this early work by Burke.
+So, A Vindication of the Rights of Men is a reaction to both the Reflections and this early work by Burke.

 Yes.
 She writes what I think is an extraordinary work.
 It’s written in about two weeks.
 At first, it’s anonymous.
 The second edition bears her name.
 It’s a mix of all kinds of things but attacking Burke is her starting point.
 She attacks him for being disrespectful to a well-respected minister.